bonitoo-io/influxdata-iot-petstore/README.md

 A project example for a [InfluxDB 2.0 java client]([https://github.com/bonitoo-io/influxdb-client-java]).

-It is a [Vaadin Flow](https://vaadin.com/flow) application that only requires a Servlet 3.1 container to run (no other JEE dependencies).
+UI is implemented in [Vaadin Flow](https://vaadin.com/flow).
+Backend is integrated using [Spring Boot](https://spring.io/projects/spring-boot).
 The UI is built with Java only.
+[Micrometer.io](https://micrometer.io/) framework is used for monitoring.
+Metrics from application are exposed in Prometheus format.

+TODO:
+- Add InfluxDB2.0 support to micrometer-registry-influx

 ## Prerequisites